8 Carmakers Want in on Tesla’s Market Share — Copper Will Soar

 Make sure you follow me on Twitter @MattBadialiGuru for my latest insights.

 It’s my job to make sure you’re not ignoring a $60 billion investment.

-I think this one will bring us double- and triple-digit gains in the next few months.
+I see this industry bringing in double- and triple-digit gains in the next few months.

 Right now, most investors don’t know about it.
 Many others are looking at the wrong stocks to play it.

-We need to look at the long-term impact of that $60 billion … and make a plan.
+We need to look at the long-term impact of this $60 billion … and make a plan.

-I’m talking about electric vehicles (EV).
+I’m talking about electric vehicles (EVs).
 Our opportunity isn’t in the much-hyped battery metal lithium.

 Massive Investment in EVs by 2030